 Summer is when you and your family tend to go in and out of your home more often.
 It’s also when both you and your pet spend much more time outside.
 Both circumstances create an opportunity for escape, so make sure your pet’s tags are up to date.
 Keep a current photo of your pet handy and consider a microchip for your pet.

-Leash your pet when it’s outside with you.
+Use a leash on your pet when it’s outside with you.
 This will not only prevent the loss of your pet, but it will also keep it from eating or drinking substances that will make it sick.
 This will also make sure that your pet won’t encounter, chase or fight with another animal.

 Be considerate and spay or neuter your pet.
 Make sure your pet’s vaccinations are up to date, as well.